IfiemiE/alx-low_level_programming/0x0F-function_pointers/README.md

    on each member of an array
 2: A function to seach and return the first index occurrence of a non-zero integer
+3: A program to emulate calculator at command line for +, *, -, /, % operations